Wilton Domestic Violence Lawyer

 Sometimes what starts as a simple argument can quickly escalate into a significant episode with shouting, emotional threats and even physical violence.
 And just as relationships themselves are complicated, legal issues involving relationships are complex as well.

-Domestic violence arrests in Wilton involve investigative and social worker teams.
+Domestic violence charges involve investigative and social worker teams.
 Overall it is a unique area of law with many moving parts.
-This becomes evident once you are arrested for domestic violence in Wilton or anywhere else in the state.

 If you have been arrested for a domestic violence crime such as Disorderly Conduct or Assault, then you should consult with a top Wilton domestic violence lawyer as soon as possible to take the steps necessary for the best possibility of success.
 An experienced attorney can assist in building you a defense and ensuring your rights are protected throughout the legal process.

 The State of Connecticut has statutes which target issues of violence within a particular family or household.
 These are referred to in the Code as family violence laws rather than the traditional term, domestic violence.

 What Does Family Violence Mean?

 Statute Section 46b-38a identifies family violence as an occurrence between household or family members that causes physical harm, bodily injury or assault, or a violent threat that makes someone believe he or she is in danger of harm, injury or assault.
 The statute specifically lists stalking or a pattern of threatening as examples of family violence.

 However, the statute also states that arguments or abuse that are purely verbal will not be treated as family violence unless there is immediate danger and the likelihood that physical violence will occur.
 A Wilton family violence attorney could help individuals understand this charge in more detail.

 Who Qualifies as a Family Member in Domestic Violence?

 State law lists a number of different relationships that make individuals family or household members.
 These relationships include: